Pop115/Popix/README.md

 # Popix (NodeJS image quiz game)

 This is a simple quiz game written in NodeJS.
-It uses a websocket to communicate between the server and the client.
+It uses socket.io to communicate between the server and the client.
 The game displays an image modified by an AI and the players have to guess the answer to earn points.

 ## How to run the game